-Sakeliga (Business League) is a business group and public benefit organisation with more than 12 000 members in various enterprises from small to big across South Africa.
+Sakeliga is a not-for-profit business group and public benefit organisation with more than 11,000 members in various enterprises across South Africa.
 Sakeliga promotes a favourable business environment in the public interest, by means of its support for a market system and a sound constitutional order.
-Sakeliga's interest in the Legal Sector Code springs from the code's implication for the functioning of the legal community, given the latter's centrality in the maintenance of a market system and constitutionalism.